luca-zamboni/static-html-deployer/README.md

 ## Basic features

-Compile less files and link the compiled css in the html files Minify css and js and link the right min.js and min.css in html files
+Line Compile less files and link the compiled css in the html files Line Minify css and js and link the right min.js and min.css in html files

 you can use <div class="include">[name-of-the-file-to-include]</div>
 to include another file html in your html